arcticfoxrc/pennywise/public/docs/setup.md

 ## Prerequisites

 - **Firebase Blaze Plan**: To use this project, you'll need to enable the Firebase "Blaze" (pay-as-you-go) plan.
 This requires adding a billing account to your Firebase project, for which a credit card is mandatory.
+> **Note:** I have been using this project for tracking my expenses for the last 2 years, and I have rarely crossed the free tier limits.
+On a few occasions, I was billed ₹1-2 when I was testing Firestore with a high volume of requests.
+However, you can set up a billing budget to receive reminder emails, which helps ensure you stay within your desired spending limits.

 ## Minimum Technical Requirements